dddrrreee/cs140e-22win/labs/10-low-level/README.md

 You should fill in the missing code in `code-mbox/mbox.h`) so that you can see how they work and use them to get the memory size of the pi.

+Note: the serial number should be different across all pi's.
+For the pi zero, I was getting 0 for the model number.

 Copy this header to `libpi/src`.

 #### 3. Increase your pi memory to 496MB